askmish/sawtooth-simplewallet/README.md

 1. deposit money into his/her bank account.
 2. withdraw money from his/her bank account.
 3. check the balance in the account.
+4. transfer money from one bank account to another

 The customer is identified by a customer name and a corresponding public key.
 The value of the wallet, i.e. the balance, is stored at an address derived from hash of customer's public key and the transaction family namespace.
-To keep code simple, this example has been written for just one customer, one account.

 # Components
 The application is built in two parts: